sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 ## DLC Quests

+All of the DLC's have new triggers so the player isn't spammed with new quests on starting a new game.

 1) Shivering Isles <br />
 Player level >= 20<br />
 Player is in the Bravil worldspace.<br />